Skip to content

 So as people expected we got thief with lute… I want to praise devs on start for visual design and the audio coming along with this character.
 It surely is a really nice add-on to the game and will be highly appreciated by some people.

-But now going to practice, she’s dark element which is the best option for thieves, followed by the human race, so nice luck growth on top of the dark element already supporting it, which means solid stats for chest opening.
+But now going to the practical part of the review, she’s dark element which is IMO the best option for thieves (LUCK and IQ growth), followed by the human race, so nice luck growth on top of the dark element already supporting it, which means solid stats for chest opening.

 Her passive is kind of nice… but I’m not that big fan of heavy RNG in fights so I’m not losing my mind over it and I find it whatever… unless she’ll get knight later on which can be a really interesting option.